Volkswagen Polo GTI Review

 The VW Polo GTI’s 355-litre loadbay is significantly larger than the Ford Focus ST’s boot and more than big enough to carry a bulky baby buggy or a couple of large suitcases.

-You get an adjustable boot floor as standard, but even in its raised position there’s a slight boot lip that gets in the way when you’re trying to load very heavy items.
+You get an adjustable boot floor as standard, but there’s still a slight boot lip that gets in the way when you’re trying to load very heavy items.
 The boot’s square shape makes it dead easy to pack full of large boxes, however.

 If you need to carry very large luggage and a passenger in the back at once, you can fold the back seats down in a two-way (60:40) split.
 Flip both seats down using the buttons beside the headrests and the VW Polo GTI’s load-carrying capacity grows to 1,125 litres.
 That’s easily big enough to carry a bike – once you remove one of its wheels – and much more than you get in the Ford Fiesta ST.